An HR Glossary for HR Terms

 - Once a month (12 paychecks a year)

-Bi-weekly is the most common payment frequency.
-These wages are often paid in arrears, coming in the week after the work was completed.
-This leaves time for the employer to calculate and prepare the wages owed.
+Biweekly is the most common payment frequency.
+These wages are often paid the week after the work is completed.

 What Are Examples of Wages?